Bellarmine University: Expansion and growth

 The 1960s was an era of growth for the university.
 The university added Knights Hall, Bonaventure Hall, Lenihan Hall, Newman Hall, Kennedy Hall, an addition to Pasteur Hall and a small student activities building.
 1963 witnessed the arrival of students from 17 states and 2 foreign countries.
 In 1964 the school awarded its 1,000th diploma.
 By the end of the decade, enrollment exceeded 2,000 and the college installed its first computer.

 In 1967, Thomas Merton designated Bellarmine as the official repository of all his manuscripts leading to the formation of Bellarmine's Catholic identity in the inclusive Merton spirit.
 And in 1968, Bellarmine College merged with Ursuline College, becoming coeducational and independent of the Archdiocese.
 The college now had its own self-perpetuating board of trustees.

-In May 1971, President Horrigan issued a report describing the state of Bellarmine College, especially in light of the Second Vatican Council, noting that the school's board of trustees consisted of representatives from a number of groups, reflecting the "open, progressive, ecumenical and experimental spirit" of that papal council.
+In May 1971, president Horrigan issued a report describing the state of Bellarmine College, especially in light of the Second Vatican Council, noting that the school's board of trustees consisted of representatives from a number of groups, reflecting the "open, progressive, ecumenical and experimental spirit" of that papal council.
 Also mentioned were various distinctions Bellarmine's students had achieved, including 14 Woodrow Wilson Fellowships, 7 National Science Foundation fellowships, 3 Fulbright Scholars, and 2 Danforth Fellowships and two East-West Fellowships, achievements he attributed to Bellarmine's commitment to excellence.

 The college welcomed its second president when Horrigan resigned in 1972.
-His vice president, Fr.
-Raymond J. Treece, served as interim president for one year.
+His vice president, Raymond J. Treece, served as interim president for one year.
 Enrollment had fallen sharply, to 1,306 by 1973, and several years of deficit budgets put the school at risk of closure.
-The Board of Trustees appointed Dr. Eugene V. Petrik of California to the presidency in 1973 and he quickly began to revitalize the college with new programs and directions.
+The board of trustees appointed Eugene V. Petrik of California to the presidency in 1973 and he quickly began to revitalize the college with new programs and directions.
 He added the first graduate program – the MBA in 1975 – found resources for marketing and publicity, and brought enrollment back above 2,000.
 The school also added women's basketball in 1973, and men's soccer and women's volleyball in 1976.

 The 1980s saw another decade of growth.
 Enrollment rose from 2,284 to 2,660.
 The Brown Activities Center (named for George G. Brown), Wyatt Center for the Arts (named for Wilson W. Wyatt), Norton Fine Arts Complex (named for Jane Morton Norton), Alumni Hall (Humanities Building), and Maurice D.S.
 Johnson quadrangle (named for former board chair) were added during these years, along with the W. Fielding Rubel School of Business and the Donna and Allan Lansing School of Nursing and Health Sciences (1984).
 The subject of changing the name of the school from Bellarmine College to Bellarmine University was broached, but it was decided that the school should become a university in fact before it became one in name.
 More opportunities were added for women to participate in athletics, including softball, track, cross country, tennis and field hockey.
 A $20 million capital campaign propelled the college into the 1990s.